daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md.md

 Q: What does 'nonempty' means in this context?
 Is it just a 'fancy' word to describe that the subset of X exist?

 *A: Almost.
 A set can have any number of elements including 0 elements.
 The set with 0 elements is called the ‘empty set’.
-(Th
+(This is an important part of set theory; it also relates to concepts in computer programming; you can have a ‘list with 0 elements).*

+*So they are just saying that the subset $A$ has at least one element in it; at least one choice*

 > Given a set X, a choice problem for X is a nonempty subset of X and a choice function for X associates with every choice problem A ⊆ X a single member of A (the member chosen).